Odama bir hırsız girse, ona bir şey fırlatırım.

 - If a burglar came into my room, I would throw something at him.

-- A burglar broke into the house.
+- Burglars broke into his house.

 Tom gece gittiğinde hırsız alarmını açar.